 Comments like that make my blood boil for the following reasons.

 (1) You Undo All Your Hard Work.
 Why bother eating gluten free some of the time?
 Eating gluten free is an all or nothing thing.
 If you want to reap the benefits of the diet, you have to be all-in.

 (2) You Look Like a Fool.
 When you tell everyone you eat gluten free, and then you say, “I’m just going to take a bite of your bread,” you look like a fool.
 How can anyone take you – or your diet – seriously?

 (3) You Make Me Look Like a Fool.
 When you eat just a little gluten, and people see/hear you doing it, you are making it harder for the rest of us to be taken seriously.
 When people tell me their friend Todd is gluten free but he eats a little gluten from time to time because “it doesn’t bother him,” I feel like they’re trying to tell me I’m too serious and uptight and I should be more like Todd.
 Grrr!

 Remember, the longer you abstain from eating gluten, the more your body will begin to heal.
 It takes time and you should not expect overnight results or instant gratification.
 Healing your body doesn’t work that way.

-The good news is that your body is programmed to heal when given half the chance.
-Stop eating gluten, you stop the attack in its tracks.
+The good news is that your body is programmed to heal when given the chance to do so.
+Stop eating gluten, and you stop the autoimmune attack in its tracks.

-A great way to tell if you’re gluten-free diet is working is to monitor your antibody levels (biomarkers).
-You can do it in the privacy of your home with this very helpful celiac disease monitoring kit.
+A great way to tell if your gluten-free diet is working is to monitor your antibody levels (biomarkers).
+You can do it in the privacy of your home with this very helpful celiac disease monitoring

 The second step to putting celiac disease into remission is to work hard to restore balance in your body.
 Wouldn’t it be lovely to feel like your normal self again?